 Our center has the largest experience in offering this therapy with comprehensive approach and we have done this for various indications over the past 12 years.
 There is stringent selection criteria followed at our center to ensure the best outcome.

 Use of spinal cord stimulation involves thorough understanding of the system by the patient.
-Spinal cord stimulation uses a small implanted device—called a pulse generator or receiver—to generate low-level electrical impulses that stimulate targeted nerves along the spinal cord.
-This stimulation interferes with the transmission of pain signals to the brain
+Spinal cord stimulation uses a pulse generator which is a small implanted device that generates low-level electrical impulses that stimulate targeted nerves along the spinal cord.
+This stimulation interferes with the transmission of pain signals to the brain.